maswang32/soundcam/README.md

 NeurIPS Datasets and Benchmarks Poster 2023.

+## Downloading our Dataset

+Simply go to the directory you would like to download the dataset in, and run

+./download.sh

+## Loading the SoundCam Dataset

 Here is an example command to run the VGGish baseline on the living room dataset, with all 10 microphones.

 ```